buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="canon" slug="sn42.8" %}
 - The Buddha points out that even a killer only spends a small amount of their time actually killing, pointing out how hard it is to know ourselves—and how easy it is to delude ourselves!

+{% include content_blurb.html category="canon" slug="thag1.45" %}
+- But one who picks themselves back up after stumbling is a true disciple of the Buddha.

 ##### Chapter 3: Taking Hold of Bodhicitta

 {% include content_blurb.html category="canon" slug="ud5.1" %}